Kinnara: Thailand

-The kinnari (กินรี), usually spelt 'kinnaree' as noted below, in Thai literature originates from India, but was modified to fit in with the Thai way of thinking.
+The kinnari (กินรี), usually spelt 'kinnaree' as noted below, in Thai literature originates from India, but was modified to suit Thai culture.
 The Thai kinnari is depicted as a young woman wearing an angel-like costume.
 The lower part of the body is similar to a bird, and should enable her to fly between the human and the mystical worlds.
 The most popular portrayal of kinnaree in Thai art probably the golden figures of kinnaree adorned the Wat Phra Kaew in Bangkok, which describe a half-maiden, half-goose figure.